naveenggmu/Flight-Delay-Prediction/README.md

 2. Classification ( module 2 )
 3. Regression ( module 3 )

-The code has been split into many jupyter Notebooks:
+The code has been split into many jupyter Notebooks

-1. Flight data merge
-2. Weather data merge
-3. flight - weather merge ( BEST MERGE FILE )
-4. Classification has been done over UNDERSAMPLED, OVERSAMPLED, and NOSAMPLED data.
-5. Regression has been done over the OVERSAMPLED DATA ( as it was most suitable )

 PROJECT REPORT : FLIGHT DELAY PREDICTION V1